Texthead1/Runes/Docs/SkylanderFormat.md

 ### Vehicle Flags

-Oddly, each level of the vehicle's shield and weapon occupies it's own bit, even though it's impossible normally to purchase a level and skip one.
+Oddly, each level of the vehicle's shield and weapon occupies its own bit, even though it's impossible normally to purchase a level and skip one.
 This spans over a `uint16_t`.

 * Bit 0: Shield level 1 purchased
 * Bit 1: Shield level 2 purchased